3. Laws, Plans, Policies and Programmes

-The Law of Bases of the Educational System (LBSE of 2010) lays the foundations of special education and inclusive education in Cabo Verde.
-Special education is defined as the modality of education given preferably in regular educational establishments in favor of students with Special Educational Needs (SEN) (Article 48).
-It decrees that is the duty of the State to ensure that children with physical or mental deficiencies receive the necessary educational provisions as well as to define the general norms of inclusive education, especially with regard to technical and pedagogical aspects, and to support their compliance and application.
+The 2010 Law of Bases of the Educational System (LBSE) lays the foundations of special education and inclusive education in Cabo Verde.
+Special education is defined as the modality of education given preferably in regular education establishments in favour of students with special education needs (Article 48).
+The law decrees that it is the duty of the State to ensure that children with physical or mental deficiencies receive the necessary education provisions as well as to define the general norms of inclusive education, especially with regard to technical and pedagogical aspects, and to support compliance to and application of them.

-The special educational needs derive from the physical, motor, intellectual and sensory deficiencies.
+Special education needs derive from physical, motor, intellectual and sensory deficiencies.
 The education of children with special needs is organized through the development of specific methods of care adapted to their characteristics.

-- Special education (including education for children with SEN and gifted children)
+- Special education (including education for children with special education needs and gifted children)

 - Distance education